-Shown in both these earliest dated photos is a young Ernie Barnes.
-Between 1923-1926 he professionally fought six contests.
-Shown in later company of Reg Moorhouse, these were two names that grew widely associated behind this clubs emerging success.
+Holding a place in both groups is a young Ernie Barnes, whom, between 1923-1926 professionally fought six contests.
+Shown again c1925 in the company of Reg Moorhouse, these were two names that grew widely associated behind this clubs emerging success.

 The fact Ernie did become club manager, alongside Reg. as trainer, is confirmed by 1932 press reports.
 Their clubs contended wins that August only intimates results from making undated progressions, claimed across several branches of physical culture.
 When all three Huthwaite club entrants gained favourable ten round point results at that Sheffield boxing tournament, mentioned are George Frost (Huthwaite heavy weight), Walter Weaver (Tibshelf bantam weight) and Fred Cadman Jones (Stanton Hill).